sourabhkumar47/Words-App-2/README.md

-# Words App

-This folder contains the source code for the Words app codelab.

 # Introduction
 Words app allows you to select a letter and use Intents to navigate to an Activity that presents a number of words starting with that letter.
 Each word can be looked up via a web search.